 A good patient/doctor relationship is essential when you are trying to identify root causes of your health issues.
-Dr. Tina Marcantel is a naturopathic doctor in Gilbert, AZ, who also serves the East Valley cities of Mesa, Tempe, Chandler, Queen Creek, Scottsdale, Apache Junction, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic doctor in Gold Canyon, AZ, who also serves the East Valley cities of Mesa, Tempe, Chandler, Queen Creek, Scottsdale, Apache Junction, and the greater Phoenix area.

 My patients teach me a lot of things.
 The more that you can tell me about what’s going on with your body–your symptomology–the more I can help you.
 So this is truly a patient/doctor relationship where I need your input.
 I depend upon that input because you live in your body and I don’t.